muilyang12/muilyang12/README.md

 ### Introduction

-Hello!
-I'm currently pursuing my Master's degree in Computer Science at The University of Texas at Dallas.
-With over three years of professional experience as a software engineer, I've honed my skills in various technologies and developed a strong foundation in both frontend and backend development.
-I'm passionate about solving complex problems and building innovative applications.
-I'm now seeking a software engineer internship position where I can contribute my expertise and continue to grow in the field.
+I'm a software engineer skilled in JavaScript/TypeScript, Python, C/C++, Next.js/React.js, Node.js, Django, Flask, and AWS services.
+I'm currently pursuing a Master’s in Computer Science at The University of Texas at Dallas.

+With 3.5 years of experience as a software engineer, I developed applications using Next.js, Node.js, Docker, and libraries like Recoil and TanStack Query.
+These roles sharpened my ability to quickly learn new technologies and meet deadlines while collaborating across teams.

+Through hackathons, personal projects, and AWS certification, I’ve deepened my focus on deployment with Docker and AWS.
+I've also gained experience with LLM APIs and models, crafting effective prompts.

+These experiences have allowed me to hone my skills in both frontend and backend development.
+I am eager to apply this knowledge and continue growing in the field, contributing my expertise to future projects.

 ### Experience 🏢

 - Jan.
 2021 – May 2024: **Software Engineer** @ _Midas IT (MIDASoft Inc.)_, Republic of Korea
 - Sep.
 2019 – May 2020: **Research Assistant** @ _The University of Texas at Arlington_, Arlington, TX
+- Mar.
+2017 – Jun.
+2019: **Private Mathematics Tutor** _Self-employed_, Republic of Korea

 ### Education 📖

 - Aug.
-2024 – Present: M.S. in Computer Science @ _The University of Texas at Dallas_, Richardson, TX
+2024 – May 2026 (Expected): M.S. in Computer Science @ _The University of Texas at Dallas_, Richardson, TX
 - Mar.
 2021 – Aug.
-2023: B.S in Computer Science @ _Korea National Open University_, Republic of Korea
+2023: B.S. in Computer Science @ _Korea National Open University_, Republic of Korea
 - Mar.
 2013 – Feb.
-2021: B.S in Engineering @ _Yonsei University_, Republic of Korea
+2021: B.S. in Engineering @ _Yonsei University_, Republic of Korea

 ### Certifications 📃